-Commission is the fee you pay your distributors or resellers for promoting and selling your tourism services.
-It gives them an incentive to sell your tours or activities over someone else's.
+Commission is the fee you pay your distributors or resellers for promoting and selling your products.
+It also gives them an incentive to sell your tours or activities over someone else's.

-So, although working with distributors is another cost you incur, you should think about how much more you stand to gain should you work with them.
+While working with distributors is another cost you incur, you should think about how much more you stand to gain if you work with them.

-How much commission do tour and activity usually pay?
+How much commission do tour and activity companies usually pay?

-Your commission goes to whoever your customers go to to book your tours or activities.
+Your commission goes to whoever your customers book from.
 If your customers book through an OTA, that's who you'll be paying your commission to.
 If they book through a travel agent, you'll pay a commission to them instead.

 Traditionally, people booked holidays via a travel agent, who would plan and arrange the entire holiday experience for their customers.
 They would refer to a tour wholesaler to find tours and activities for their customers to do while in destination.
 The tour wholesaler would then liaise with a country's inbound tour operator to get the right tour and activity supplier for the job.
 That's when the inbound tour operator sends you an email or gives you a call to tell you that you've got a booking.

 Here are the general guidelines for commission rates throughout the industry.

 1. Travel agents - 10% - 20% of retail price

 Nowadays, travel agents are commonly used by big companies to arrange a holiday for their staff, or by multi-generational groups (i.e. Baby Boomers, their kids and their grand kids).